BunkersCo/nmos/branches/master/FAQ.md

 The NMOS Connection Management API (IS-05) is concerned with creation of higher-level _logical_ connections between the Senders and Receivers of Devices.
 Although it's quite possible that an IS-05 connection/disconnection request may cause a controller to invoke IS-06 to "make it happen", this doesn't have to be the case.

-## What is the relationship between NMOS and AMWA Labs?

-[AMWA Labs] is about learning how a "cloud-first" approach to networked media might work – the group so far has looked at performance using HTTP-based transport, compression and encryption.
-The Labs group doesn't create specifications, but its output in part shows what can be possible, and in part informs what will be needed for a future "NMOS toolbox", which  will help in determining next work in the Incubator.

 ## Can I use IS-xx without having to use IS-yy?

 **Yes, but...** It's possible to use the NMOS specifications independently, but they benefit from being used in combination.
 For example, the Connection Management API (IS-05) allows connections between manually configured IP addresses (perhaps entered into a spreadsheet?), but this becomes unmanageable in large and changing environments, where the benefits of automated discovery using IS-04 become overwhelming.

+And [TR-1001-1] requires use of IS-05.

 ## How do NMOS specifications fit into the wider community activity on interoperability?

 The **Joint Task Force on Networked Media** is a an industry group that was set up a few years ago to coordinate work on interoperability.
-AMWA and NMOS are an important part of how this is developing in practice.
-The IS-xx specifications appear on the JT-NM industry roadmap and have featured at demonstrations at IBC and NAB.
+The NMOS specifications are part of the JT-NM industry roadmap and IS-04 and IS-05 are mandated in the [TR-1001-1] recommendations.

-This is discussed further in the [Technical Overview].
+The [EBU][EBU-R-152] and [WBU][WBU-Pyramid] support the adoption of IS-04 and IS-05.